Venkatareddy551/Android/README.md

 Android
 =======
 Room for all Android developers..
-Always use pastie.org & pastebin.com for to show your code code.
+Always use pastie.org & pastebin.com for to show your code.